Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Characterization of strain and heat via UXRD

 \section{Characterization of strain and heat via UXRD}

 In the UXRD experiment, the Pt-Cu-Ni heterostructures are excited by femtosecond p-polarized laser pulses with a central wavelength of $800\,\text{nm}$ as in the trMOKE experiment.
 We probe the transient layer-specific expansion by the shift of the layer-specific Bragg peaks with the reciprocal space slicing method\bracite{zeus2021} at a laser-driven table-top plasma X-ray source\bracite{schi2012}.
-The incident angle $\alpha_\text{in}$ of the $200\,\text{fs}$-long hard X-ray pulses with a photon energy of $\approx 8\,\text{keV}$ is kept fixed at $19.5^\circ$ to probe the strain response of the Pt layer and at $22.1^\circ$ for the Cu and Ni layers.
-At an intermediate angle we are able to record all three Bragg peaks simultaneously\bracite{matt2023b} on a pixelated area detector as displayed in the detector inset of \textbf{Figure~\ref{fig:fig_3_uxrd}}a that sketches the experimental geometry with the pump beam incident at $50^\circ$ with respect to the sample normal.

-Figure~\ref{fig:fig_3_uxrd}b displays the Bragg peaks of the $(111)$-oriented Pt, Cu and Ni layers of sample 1.
-Their positions along the reciprocal space coordinate $q_z$ encodes the mean out-of-plane lattice constant $d$ of the respective layer via $q_z=2\pi/d$.
-The separated Bragg peaks enable a layer-specific probing of the laser-induced expansion via the shift of the respective Bragg peak along $q_z$.
-This peak shift yields the layer-specific transient strain $\eta=\Delta d/d_0$ as relative change of the mean out-of-plane lattice constant $\Delta d$ with respect to its value $d_0$ before excitation.

-Figure~\ref{fig:fig_3_uxrd}c--e display the layer-specific strain responses (symbols) to an excitation of $13.2\,\text{mJ}/\text{cm}^2$ for sample 1 and 2 and $7.5\,\text{mJ}/\text{cm}^2$ for sample 3 choosen to avoid damage to the MgO interlayer.
-The solid lines represent the modeled transient strain response of the heterostructures utilizing the modular \textsc{Python} library \textsc{udkm1Dsim}\bracite{schi2021} and a single set of thermo-physical parameters stated in \textbf{Table~\ref{tab:tab_1_sim_param}}.
-To model the strain response, we solve a diffusive two-temperature model\bracite{pude2020, matt2023b} to determine the spatio-temporal distribution of the laser-deposited energy within the heterostructures, which linearly relates to a spatio-temporal laser-induced stress via subsystem-specific Gr\"uneisen parameters.
-The solution of the elastic wave equation for these stress contributions yields the spatio-temporal strain response, which is translated into Bragg peak shifts via dynamical X-ray diffraction theory that yield the transient layer-specific strain as in the UXRD experiment.
-Details of our model approach were reported previously\bracite{matt2023b}.
+\textbf{Figure~\ref{fig:fig_3_uxrd}}b displays the $(111)$ Bragg peaks of the Pt, Cu and Ni layers of sample 1.
+Their positions along the reciprocal space coordinate $q_z$ encode the average out-of-plane lattice constants $d$ of the respective layer via $q_z=2\pi/d$.
+The shift of the separated Bragg peaks along $q_z$ yields the layer-specific transient strain $\eta=\Delta d/d_0$ as relative change of the average out-of-plane lattice constant $\Delta d$ with respect to its value $d_0$ before excitation.
+Figure~\ref{fig:fig_3_uxrd}c--e displays the measured layer-specific strain responses (symbols) to an excitation of $13.2\,\text{mJ}/\text{cm}^2$ for sample 1 and 2 and $7.5\,\text{mJ}/\text{cm}^2$ for sample 3 choosen to avoid damage to the MgO interlayer.
+The solid lines represent the modeled transient strain response of the heterostructures utilizing the modular \textsc{Python} library \textsc{udkm1Dsim}\bracite{schi2021} and a single set of thermo-physical parameters stated in \textbf{Table~\ref{tab:tab_1_sim_param}} in section~\ref{sec:VI}.